HelikarLab/COMO/README.md

-## Example
+## Running pipeline: Example

-Using pipeline to identify drug targets against Rheumatoid arthritis using GSMNs of four CD4+ T cell subtypes: naïve, Th1, Th2, and Th17 developed by Puniya et al., 2020.
+Identify drug targets against Rheumatoid arthritis using GSMN of naïve CD4+ T cell subtype.

+Follow **How To Run application** instructions to run application and open Jupyter notebook.

-1. In "pipelines/data" folder, we included GEO accession numbers of transcriptomics data in input file 1 (i.e., _“transcriptomics_data_inputs.xls”_) and sample names of proteomics data for each subtype in input file 2 (i.e., _“proteomics_data_inputs.xls”_).
-The protein abundance file is provided in input file 3 (i.e., _“ProteomicsDataMatrix.xls”_).
+**Step 1.** In _"/root/pipelines/data/"_ folder, we included GEO accession numbers of transcriptomics data in input file _“transcriptomics_data_inputs.xls”_ and sample names of proteomics data in input file _“proteomics_data_inputs.xls”_.
+The protein abundance data is provided in input file  _“ProteomicsDataMatrix.xls”_.

+_"transcriptomics_data_inputs.xls"_  includes Microarray samples of naive CD4+ T cells from GSE22886, GSE43005, GSE22045, and GSE24634.
+The file _"proteomics_data_inputs.xls"_ file contains sample names of Naive CD4+ T cells in _"ProteomicsDataMatrix.xls"_.

 Running Step 1 in _jupyter_ notebook will generate “gene activity” files based on transcriptomics and proteomics data, as described by Puniya et al., 2020.
+This will save final output in   _"GeneExpression_Naive_Merged.csv"_  and its path in _"step1_results_files.json"

-2. Our pipeline includes a modified version of the Recon3D model to use as a reference for model contextualization.
-Running step 2 with gene activity and Recon3D will generate models for naive, Th1, Th2, and Th17 CD4+ T cell subtypes.
-These models can be directly used for drug target identification.
-These models can be further curated and reuploaded.
-We used already curated versions of developed models provided by Puniya et al., 2020.
+**Step 2.** Our pipeline includes a modified version of the Recon3D model to use as a reference for model contextualization.
+The modified version of Recon3D in _"/root/pipelines/data/"_ folder is available in _"GeneralModel.mat"_ file.
+This step will use _"GeneExpression_Naive_Merged.csv"_ (created in Step 1) with _"GeneralModel.mat"_ and construct a cell-type-specific model of Naive CD4+ cells.
+This step will save the output file as _"Naive_SpecificModel.json"_ in _"/root/pipeline/data/"_.

+Running step 2 with gene activity and Recon3D will generate a model for naive CD4+ T cells.
+We can use this model in the next steps.
+However, we advise users to properly investigate, manually curate, and reupload the refined version in  _"/root/pipeline/data"_ to use in Step 4.
+We provided already curated versions of the Naive CD4+ T cell model uploaded as _"NaiveModel.mat"_ in  _"/root/pipeline/data/"_.

-3. We used a dataset of rheumatoid arthritis that is input for Step 3 to identify differentially expressed genes.
-The up and downregulated genes were used as inputs with curated models in Step 4.
+**Step 3.** We used a dataset (GSE56649) of rheumatoid arthritis to identify differentially expressed genes (disease genes).
+We defined accession ids of this dataset in input file _"disease_transcriptomics_data_inputs.xlsx"_

+This step will generate files _"Disease_UP_GSE56649.txt"_ and _"Disease_DOWN_GSE56649.txt"_ and save their paths in _"step2_results files.json"_ in _"/root/pipeline/data/"_.
+Finally, this step will create _"disease_files"_ variable that will include paths of files for up and downregulated genes.

-4. Using constructed models, we perform knock-out simulations based on genes overlapping with input file “RepurposingHub.txt” obtained from the ConnectivityMap database and included in the pipeline.
+**Step 4.**  This step will use the model (constructed in Step 2/ uploaded curated version) and perform knock-out simulations of genes overlapping with the drug-target data file obtained from the ConnectivityMap database.
+We refined the drug target-data file and included in _"/root/pipeline/data/"_ as _"RepurposingHub.txt"_.

+This step will use model (either _"Naive_SpecificModel.json",  or an already curated version uploaded as _"NaiveModel.mat"_), _"Disease_UP_GSE56649.txt"_ and _"Disease_DOWN_GSE56649.txt"_, and  _"RepurposingHub.txt"_ .

+The final output files will include drug targets ranked based on Perturbation Effect Score (PES), as described by Puniya et al., 2020.
+Final output folder: _"/root/pipelines/output/"_
+The output file  _"d_score.csv"_ will contain Entrez ids of ranked genes and corresponding PES.
+The file _"drug_score.csv"_ will contain PES ranked drug targets (Entrez ids and gene symbols) with mapped repurposed drugs.

+## Running pipeline: User-defined data
+Create config and data files and upload them to _"/root/pipelines/data/"_  of the _Jupyter_.

+1. See _“transcriptomics_data_inputs.xls”_ and create a config file for transcriptomics data.
+Change the names in Step 1 of the Jupyter notebook.
+For multiple cell-types, use a separate tab for each cell type data in this file.
+Example: For Th1 and Th2 CD4+ T cell subtypes, the config file should contain two sheets.
+Each sheet should include samples related to one cell type.
+2. If proteomics data is available, upload a data file with protein abundances (see _“ProteomicsDataMatrix.xls”_) and define sample names in the config file for proteomics data (see _“proteomics_data_inputs.xls”_).
+For multiple cell-types, use the same names for the same subtype in transcriptomics (sheet names) and proteomics (headers) config files.

+        #If proteomics data is not available, please use the following file names in Step 1 of the Jupyter notebook.
+        proteomics_data_file = 'dummy_proteomics_data.xlsx'
+        proteomics_config_file = 'dummy_proteomics_config.xlsx'
+3. We provide a generic human metabolic model in _"GeneralModel.mat"_ file in the pipeline.
+If user provide a new version of the human metabolic model, it should contain Entrez gene IDs in the gene rules.
+4. See _"disease_transcriptomics_data_inputs.xlsx"_ and create disease_gene_file.
+If using a different file name, please update the name in Step 3 of the Jupyter notebook.
+5. For using the automatically created model(s), no change is required in  Step 4.
+If the user wants to use refined models, upload them in .mat format and uncomment the relevant lines and change file names in substep 3 of Step 4.

+See final outputs in: _"/root/pipelines/output/"_

 ## Resources